RijulT/examples/csvfileloader/readme.md

 ROADMAP
 -------
 Currently the applications does not support Mappings for signals.
 This will be in a future relase.
 Additionally it does not support ";" separators or "," for decimal points.
-This will have to wait for Falkonry's web api support.
+This will have to wait for Falkonry's web API support.